Same-sex marriage in Nepal: Background and interim court judgement

-Aftermath and first marriages
+Reactions and first registrations

-On 13 July 2023, the Kathmandu District Court rejected a marriage registration application filed by Maya Gurung, a transgender woman, and Surendra Pandey, a cisgender man.
+On 13 July 2023, the Kathmandu District Court rejected a marriage application filed by Maya Gurung, a transgender woman, and Surendra Pandey, a cisgender man.
 Pant criticised the rejection as "not only a blow to the sexual minority community but also a disrespect to Til Prasad Shrestha", and vowed to appeal.
-The couple appealed to the Patan High Court, but the High Court rejected the appeal on 6 October 2023.
-On 29 November 2023, their home Lamjung District issued them a temporary marriage certificate.
-However, even this first marriage certificate was flawed, as Gurung and Pandey were labeled as "husband and wife".
+The couple appealed to the Patan High Court, but it rejected the application on 6 October 2023.
+On 29 November, their home Lamjung District issued them a "temporary" marriage certificate.
+The district officials included a specific footnote stating that the marriage was "registered on a temporary basis as per the interim order of the Supreme Court".
+However, the certificate labelled Gurung and Pandey as "husband and wife".
 Pinky Gurung described the decision as "a great achievement for us, the third gender community".
-Manisha Dhakal, of the Blue Diamond Society, hailed the registration as an important first step, but told The Kathmandu Post that "getting a certificate alone is not enough.
+The Blue Diamond Society hailed the registration as an important first step, but told The Kathmandu Post that "getting a certificate alone is not enough.
 It is important that same-sex couples have the right to inherit property, get tax subsidies and adopt children, among others".

 Another couple, Prakash Chaudhary, a transgender man, and Manila Neupane, a transgender woman, married in Kailari, Kailali District on 22 December 2023.
-On 31 January 2024, Sarita KC of Mitini Nepal, stated that same-sex couples still "lack[ed] the right to marry".
+On 31 January 2024, Mitini Nepal stated that same-sex couples still "lack[ed] the right to marry".
 The first marriage between two women, Suprita Gurung and Anju Devi Shrestha, occurred on 12 February 2024 in Badhaiyatal, Bardiya District.
-The marriage certificate used gendered roles, listing Gurung as the 'groom' and Shrestha as the 'bride', even though both identified as female.
-For security reasons, the secretary of the Badhaiyatal Rural Municipality had to take a 15-day leave after registering their marriage.
-Another transgender couple, China Nepali and Jyoti Sarki, married in Rampur, Palpa District on 18 August 2024, with their temporary marriage certificate also listing them as "groom and bride".
+The marriage certificate used gendered roles, listing Gurung as the "groom" and Shrestha as the "bride", even though both identified as female.
+For security reasons, the secretary of the Badhaiyatal Rural Municipality took a fifteen-day leave after registering the marriage.
+Another transgender couple, China Nepali and Jyoti Sarki, married in Rampur, Palpa District on 18 August 2024, with their "temporary" marriage certificate also listing them as "groom and bride".
 On 24 August 2024, Prime Minister K. P. Sharma Oli stated that he "[did] not understand" same-sex marriage.
 His comments were cheered by the audience, and went viral across social media platforms.
-On 9 September 2024, Dhakal told The Kathmandu Post that "the temporary registration falls short of offering full marriage rights, including those related to property, adoption, and tax exemptions".
+On 9 September 2024, the Blue Diamond Society told The Kathmandu Post that "the temporary registration falls short of offering full marriage rights, including those related to property, adoption, and tax exemptions".
 She added that "only around five couples have registered, and many couples are hesitant to do so", concluding that the "[LGBT] community continues to feel cheated of true equality".
 Another marriage occurred on 28 September 2024 in Rupa, Kaski District between Anjali Thapa Pokhara and Laxmi Silwal Raj, a third gender person whose sex was officially recorded as "other".
 The couple reported facing difficulties in registering their marriage.